 Commenter Comment Agency response

-Tony Banks, The current regulation is sufficient.
-The agency appreciates the commenter's
+Tony Banks, The current regulations are The agency appreciates the commenter's

-Virginia Farm feedback and participation in the periodic
+Virginia Farm sufficient. feedback and participation in the periodic

 Bureau review of this regulation.

 Federation

 The agency did not form an informal advisory group to assist in this periodic review.